myDiamondsDancing/netcomm/The_way_of_thinking.md

 edges = manager.dict()
 ```

-> I couldn't even change dicts in this lists, so to change parameters for channel or actor I copy his parameters set (dict) into  >variable, change it and then set parameters by appending this variable to list.
+> I couldn't even change dicts in this lists, so to change parameters for channel or actor I copy its parameters set (dict) into variable, change it and then set parameters by appending this variable to list.

 For using `Process()` I needed to transform all code snippets into functions.
 I began from setting parameters for each channel and actor:
 ```python